Why We Started the #ThankADoctor Movement

 “No one cares about the doctors anymore.”
 That was the recent headline on KevinMD.com, a blog written and supported by doctors with more than 137,000 subscribers.
 Doctors are burned out—expected to be superhuman, to always have the right answer, to never be wrong, and to increasingly complete more and more paperwork.
 They’re exhausted.
 The dream of changing lives and helping others led them to medicine.
 But with patient contact time diminishing as paperwork increases, the dream is getting lost, leaving U.S. doctors feeling unappreciated.

-I know great doctors, and it’s time we let them know they are appreciated.
+We know great doctors, and it’s time we let them know they are appreciated.
 Just to name a few:

 Every other week, Dr. Bornstein makes an hours-long trip through the California desert to provide psychiatry services to children and adolescents.
 He does this because without his coverage, these patients would be left unseen by a mental health professional at all.